 No more getting a comment or two in an email thread, only to have to go find the document over in a shared folder on Sharepoint.
 And that’s really the essence of how we see collaboration in context.
 And as I mentioned on another one of our points as well, if your particular team has some marketing compliance requirements, maybe operate in a highly regulated industry, this comes in very handy as well as an audit trail.

 5. Understanding Agile Project Management

 Shawn: And so with that, let’s finish our discussion talking about what I think is probably the most compelling of the topics that we’ve talked about, and that’s Agile Project Management.
-This of course is the buzzword right now.
+This, of course, is the buzzword right now.
 Most marketing teams today are using the same linear planning process that we used decades ago.
 Just like this image of the reel-to-reel tape, many of us plan and execute in a very linear fashion.
-It’s a work management methodology we call waterfall; one step precedes another.
+It’s a project management methodology we call waterfall; one step precedes another.